 So when the project starts, a Notice of Commencement is recorded.
 The project moves on for let say, three months.
 The owner gets financing and the lender now wants to be in first place.
 They want their mortgage recorded in the public records before the Notice of Commencement.

-This is done by terminating the first Notice of Commencement, record the mortgage and then record a new notice.
+This is done by terminating the first Notice of Commencement, recording the mortgage and then recording a new notice.
 This puts the mortgage in first place and all of the liens that attach related to the Notice of Commencement and the project, in second place.

 When this happens, if you are given notice of this termination of the Notice of Commencement, you have 30 days from that point in time to record your lien for any amount of money including retainage that may be due for that initial part of the work.
 In the above example, it would be anything that was owed in that initial three months.

-If you don’t record the lien within the 30 days, then you no longer have lien rights for that first work.
-Now once the new Notice of Commencement is recorded, you now have to serve a new Notice to Owner.
+If you do not record the lien within the 30 days, then you no longer have lien rights for that first work.
+Now once the new Notice of Commencement is recorded, you have to serve a new Notice to Owner.

 How Do I Account for Weekends and Holidays?

 Now we will discuss the counting process so that you know how this works.
 Count every day starting after the last day of work.
 So, if you last did work on a Monday, you are going to start counting on the Tuesday.

 If the last work day was the 7th, you are going to start counting on the 8th.
 So, the 8th is Day 1, the 9th is Day 2, and so on.
 You are going to count every weekend and legal holiday through and including the 90th day for liens, and the 45th day for Notices to Owner.
 This rule applies to both how you count for Notice to Owner delivery deadlines as well as the lien and bond deadlines.